preudh/P8_Django_Purbeurre/README.md

 ### Utilisation and softwares needeed
 *in your local desktop
 * Set up virtual environment in your IDE (e.g. Pycharm or VSC)
-* Use python 3.9 as a base interpreter
+* Use python 3.11.4 as a base interpreter for heroku
 * create your database (e.g. with pgadmin 4)
 * settings of the database in settings.py
 * make migrations